-Contingent upon the project's needs, the Subrecipient will issue a either a separate or combined procurement process to seek qualified Design-Build, Architectural & Engineering (A&E) Services or and Construction Services.
-Firms, construction professionals one of which will be selected to enter into a contract by the awarded Subrecipient.
+Contingent upon the project's needs, the Subrecipient will issue a either a separate or combined procurement process to seek qualified Architectural & Engineering (A&E) Services or and Construction Services.
 The Selected Proposer(s)/Bidder(s) entity(ies) will enter contract(s) with the Subrecipient.
-If the Subrecipient opts to procure Design-Build Services, Architectural, Engineering, and

-Construction firms providing combined services as a joint-venture, the process will result in a single contract with the Selected Proposer.
+If the Subrecipient opts to procure Design-Build Services, Architectural, Engineering, and Construction firms providing combined services as a joint-venture, the process will result in a single contract with the Selected Proposer.

 The Subrecipient will also be required to procure Inspection Services for practices that must be completed prior to the commencement of any of the project's Design-Build Services, A&E or Construction Services.
 These services may include, but are not limited to project supervision, project inspection, and client representation on behalf of the project owner's (NGO's) best interest.
 Additionally, Subrecipients may propose to hire staff either internally, or to procure service providers to assist in the undertaking and completion of project design services, construction documentation services, demolition, abatement, repair, and construction, construction oversight, and other related necessities for the completion of the SIH Program approved project.
-PRDOH reserves the right the to contracting of these services, on behalf of the Subrecipient, in order to achieve an adequate procurement process.
+PRDOH reserves the right to contracting of these services, on behalf of the Subrecipient, in order to achieve an adequate procurement process.